knight666/utf8rewind/README.md

 Open a command window at the project's root.

+If you have multiple versions of Visual Studio installed, you must first specify the version you want to use:

+	set GYP_MSVS_VERSION=2012

-Execute the following to generate a solution:
+Use GYP to generate a solution:

-	tools\gyp\gyp --depth --format=msvs utf8rewind.gyp
+	tools\gyp\gyp --depth utf8rewind.gyp

-Open the solution in Visual Studio and you can build the library and tests.
+Open the solution in Visual Studio.
+You can use the different build configurations to generate a static library.

 ### Building on Linux with GCC ###

 Open a command window at the project's root.

-First, make sure you have all dependencies installed using your favorite package manager.
+Ensure you have all dependencies installed using your preferred package manager:

-	sudo apt-get install gyp gcc g++
+	sudo apt-get install gcc g++ gyp doxygen

-Next, execute the following command to generate a makefile:
+Use GYP to generate a Makefile:

-	gyp --depth=./ --format=make utf8rewind.gyp
+	gyp --depth=. utf8rewind.gyp

-Now you can build the project:
+Build the project using `make`:

 	make